OptimalBits/ground/Readme.md

       }
     });

-#Classes and Objects
+#Classes

-Ginger is object oriented, using standard javascript prototypal inheritance.
+Ground is object oriented using standard javascript prototypal inheritance.
 This provides a simple and powerful enough mechanism for our purposes.

-Classes are declared using ginger.Declare:
+Classes are declared using gnd.Declare:

-    ginger.Declare(Super, [constructor, statics])
+    gnd.Derive(Super, [constructor, statics])

 The only mandatory parameter is Super, which is the super class that your class derives from.
-The top of the class hierarchy in ginger is the class ginger.Base, which provides some ground functionality that the rest of the system expects from all the classes.
-So at a minimum you should derive from ginger.Base, although usually you will be deriving from more specialized classes such as ginger.Model or ginger.View.
+The top of the class hierarchy in ground is the class gnd.Base, which provides some ground functionality that the rest of the system expects from all the classes.
+So at a minimum you should derive from gnd.Base, although usually you will be deriving from more specialized classes such as gnd.Model or gnd.View.

 The other parameters are optional, but usually quite relevant.
 The *constructor* allows you to define a customized constructor for your class.
 This constructor can have any number of input parameters, although if you are creating model classes it is recommended that the first parameter is *args*, which would represent all the serialized properties of your model.
 This will make more sense when we explain about the models later on.

 The *statics* parameter is an object with all the static functions for this class, i.e. the functions that you can call without needing to instantiate the class.

 Lets give some examples:

-    // Create a simple class without constructor. var Animal = ginger.Declare(ginger.Base);
+    // Create a simple class without constructor. var Animal = gnd.Derive(gnd.Base);

     // It is possible to add static functions and properties also after declaration Animal.find = function(name){ ... }

-    // Create a class with a custom constructor. var House = ginger.Declare(ginger.Base, function(floors, colour){
+    // Create a class with a custom constructor. var House = gnd.Declare(gnd.Base, function(floors, colour){
       // Don't forget to  call super class constructor! this.super(House);
       this.floors = floors;